Candidates for the Primary Council Election

 - Any such candidate, in addition to the other requirements, must be 18 years of age or over in general law cities and towns.

 - Candidates for local office must also have resided in the town for 1 year preceding the election.
 This 1-year residency requirement also permits persons living in an area that is annexed to a city or town less than 1 year prior to the election to qualify as a candidate if they meet all other requirements for candidates.
-To meet all other requirements, such candidates must still have resided for 1 year prior to the election in the area which was subsequently annexed.

 - Concerning the question of candidate qualifications, it should be noted that a person convicted of a felony cannot serve as a councilmember until he/she has been restored their civil rights.